College of Liberal Arts and Sciences

 First Year Seminar

-To further support the transition from high school to college, as an extension of required New Student Orientation, the College of Liberal Arts and Sciences strongly recommends that all new first-year students enroll in a first year seminar.
-Students work with their advisor during UIC New Student Orientation to select an appropriate first year seminar.
-The college strongly recommends enrollment in LAS 110 as a first year seminar. a
+To support the transition from high school to college and build one’s UIC support network, the College of Liberal Arts and Sciences strongly recommends that all new first-year students enroll in a first year seminar.
+Students work with their advisor during New Student Advising & Registration to select an appropriate first year seminar.
+The college strongly recommends enrollment in LAS 110.a

-With an emphasis on small class discussions, LAS 110 allows first year students to collaborate with classmates to learn how to be a successful UIC student.
-The college’s first year seminar assists students to identify and utilize UIC programs, resources, and services that will support academic success; explore strengths, abilities, values, and motivation and apply this self-knowledge to personal and academic goal-setting; practice professional and effective ways to communicate with UIC faculty, staff and peers to build a sense of belonging, foster community, and create a support network; and learn about the value of a liberal arts and sciences education and the purpose of general education.
+With an emphasis on small group activities, LAS 110 allows first year students to collaborate with classmates to learn how to be successful at UIC.
+The goal of this class is to help students identify and utilize UIC programs, resources, and services that will support academic success.
+Students explore strengths and motivation and apply self-knowledge to personal and academic planning.
+With an emphasis on building a sense of belonging through interactive activities, students build a support network at UIC that will serve as the foundation of success in college and beyond.
 More information on LAS 110 is available online.

 a